miguelmota/solidity-audit-checklist/README.md

 In no particular order:

 - [ ] All functions are `internal` except where explictly required to be `public`/`external`.
-- [ ] There are no overflows or underflows in math operations.
+- [ ] There are no arithmetic overflows/underflows in math operations.
 - [ ] Using the OpenZeppelin safe math library [[?](https://github.com/OpenZeppelin/openzeppelin-solidity/tree/master/contracts/math)].
 - [ ] Ether or tokens cannot be accidentally sent to the address `0x0`.
 - [ ] State is being set first, transfer actions last.